Former Arizona Governor Paul Fannin said about Arizona and Mexico:

 Special Olympics Computer Donation.

-In November of 2009 we donated 5 complete computer systems to Special Olympics' downtown Phoenix location.
+We donated 5 complete computer systems to Special Olympics' downtown Phoenix location.

 St. Peter Mission School Donation

-On March 7, 2013, Westech Recyclers and Agate Steel, Inc. donated 2 computers to St. Peter Indian Mission School.
+Westech Recyclers and Agate Steel, Inc. donated 2 computers to St. Peter Indian Mission School.

 St. Peter Indian Mission School, located in Bapchule, AZ, provides education and support for local children and their families.